gbibeaul/blog-perso/content/supabase-react-part-1.md

 });
 ```

 The first thing we do is to create a strongly typed React Context.
 This context will serve as the base to make our Supabase client and authenticated user to components later on.
-This is a great way to built some abstraction around Supabase but you could totally use the client directly in your components if you desired.
+This is a great way to build some abstraction around Supabase but you could use the client directly in your components if you desired.
 Let's see now how we can create a Context Provider to make this available to our components:

 ```ts
 export const SupabaseContextProvider: React.FC = ({ children }) => {